9 Ways to Experience New Orleans on a Budget

 I have to admit that before my trip, my perception of New Orleans was limited to what’s shown in movies: the French Quarter.
 I was pleasantly surprised to find out that the city has a lot to offer visitors and residents alike.

-Wherever I go, I like to experience as much as possible without breaking the bank.
-Here are my suggestions for how you, too, can “Laissez Les Bon Temps Rouler” (let the good times roll) without spending a lot.
+Here are my suggestions for how you can “Laissez Les Bon Temps Rouler” (let the good times roll) without spending a lot.

 9 WAYS TO EXPERIENCE NEW ORLEANS ON A BUDGET